NVlabs/SASSI/README.md

     be useful though, because it probably wouldn't be too hard to support.

-2. Programs currently have to be compiled with "-rdc=true", which affects performance.
+2. Programs currently have to be compiled with `-rdc=true`, which affects performance.

     SASSI allows users to instrument code by injecting function calls to user-defined functions that are later linked in.
-In order to perform cross-module function calls in CUDA one must use the "relocatable device code" option, "-rdc=true".
+In order to perform cross-module function calls in CUDA one must use the "relocatable device code" option, `-rdc=true`.
 Future versions of SASSI may remove this restriction.

 3. Minimum driver required is 346.41.